HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 [The last time we checked, this number was 34%](https://almanac.httparchive.org/en/2022/media#srcset) – an eight percentage point increase over two years is significant and encouraging.

 The `srcset` attribute allows authors to describe resources using one of two descriptors. `x` descriptors specify the resource's density, allowing browsers to select different resources depending on users' screen densities. `w` descriptors give the browser the resource's width in pixels.
-When used in conjunction with the sizes attribute, `w` descriptors allow browsers to select a resource appropriate for both variable layout widths and variable screen densities.
+When used in conjunction with the `sizes` attribute, `w` descriptors allow browsers to select a resource appropriate for both variable layout widths and variable screen densities.

 {{ figure_markup(
   image="TODO.png",
   caption="`srcset` descriptor usage.",
-  description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=1554380054&format=interactive",
-  sheets_gid="1810212061",
-  sql_file="image_srcset_descriptor.sql"
+  description="A bar chart showing the percentage of `srcset`s using `x` descriptors and `w` descriptors, on both mobile and desktop. `x` descriptors are used on 15% of `srcset`s on both desktop and mobile. `w` descriptors are used four times more: 64% of the time on desktop, and 62% of the time on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=1554380054&format=interactive", sheets_gid="1810212061", sql_file="image_srcset_descriptor.sql"
 )
 }}

-`x` descriptors came first and are simpler to reason about, but `w` descriptors are more powerful.
+`x` descriptors shipped first and are simpler to reason about, but `w` descriptors are more powerful.
 It is encouraging to see that `w` descriptors are more common.
 And while `x` descriptor adoption has remained constant since 2022, [`w` descriptor usage is still growing](https://almanac.httparchive.org/en/2022/media#fig-23); `w` descriptor adoption is up three percentage points on mobile and seven percentage points on desktop.

 ### `sizes`

 We mentioned earlier that `w` descriptors should be used in conjunction with `sizes` attributes.
 So, how well are we using `sizes`?
 Not very well\!

-The `sizes` attribute is supposed to be a hint to the browser about the eventual layout size of the image, usually relative to the viewport width.
-There are many variables that can affect an image's layout width.
+The `sizes` attribute is supposed to be a hint to the browser about the eventual layout width of the image, usually relative to the viewport width.
 The `sizes` attribute is explicitly supposed to be a hint, and so a little inaccuracy is OK and even expected.

-But if the `sizes` attribute is more-than-a-little inaccurate, it can affect resource selection, causing the browser to load an image to fit the sizes width when the actual layout width of the image is significantly different.
+But if the `sizes` attribute is more-than-a-little inaccurate, it can affect resource selection, causing the browser to load an image to fit the `sizes` width when the actual layout width of the image is significantly different.

 So, how accurate are our `sizes`?

 {{ figure_markup(
   image="TODO.png",
-  caption="Distribution of `<img sizes>` errors.", description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=16669482&format=interactive",
-  sheets_gid="776888472",
-  sql_file="image_srcset_sizes_per_image_accuracy_impact.sql"
+  caption="Distribution of `<img sizes>` errors.", description="A bar chart showing the distribution of relative error of `sizes` attributes on both desktop and mobile.
+At first, it's all zeros: at both the 10th and 25th percentile it's 0% on both desktop on mobile.
+At the 50th percentile it's 43% on desktop and 16% on mobile, at the 75th percentile it's 168% and 94% respectively, and finally, at the 90th percentile it's 360% and 179%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=16669482&format=interactive", sheets_gid="776888472", sql_file="image_srcset_sizes_per_image_accuracy_impact.sql"